Watsons Bay Walk and the South Head Heritage Trail

 Cannon at Camp Cove

-Use this opportunity to take a few good photos of the cannon with Sydney Harbour in the background because it’s a classic Sydney photography spot.
+Use this opportunity to take a few good photos of the cannon with Sydney Harbour in the background, as it’s a classic Sydney photography spot.

 3. Lady Bay Beach

-As you continue walking past the cannon, the track merges into an old road that evolves into a footpath.
+As you continue on the walking path past the cannon, the track merges into an old road that evolves into a footpath.

 You will then soon see a sign for Lady Bay Beach.